srl-labs/srl-elk-lab/README.md

 # Intro

-In old ages reading log files was normal excercise for sysadmin guru with assistnace of old school and robust tools like grep/egrep, awk, sed...
+In old ages reading log files was normal exercise for sysadmin guru with assistance of old school and robust tools like grep/egrep, awk, sed...
-Today's infrastructure requirements go well beyond just looking for the root cause why your application is crashing, inforectly configured or ... just to realise that port occupied by another applciation.
+Today's infrastructure requirements go well beyond just looking for the root cause why your application is crashing, incorrectly configured or ... just to realize that port occupied by another application.
 For sure topics related to ML, close-loop automation, intrusion detection, security analysis and just keeping logs in structured form and programmatically accessible way are becoming a norm for system design and architecture.

 This lab provides you with SR Linux / ELK playground to collect, handle and manage logs from your network devices.
-It comes with prefefined pipelines and configurations of ELK stack to let playing w/o hassle with SR Linux, as well as developing log management applications with ready to use infrastructure.
+It comes with predefined pipelines and configurations of ELK stack to let playing w/o hassle with SR Linux, as well as developing log management applications with ready to use infrastructure.

 # Lab Topology